swillner/highlight-pointer/README.md

       --auto-hide-cursor      hide cursor when not moving after timeout --auto-hide-highlight   hide highlighter when not moving after timeout -t, --hide-timeout TIMEOUT  timeout for hiding when idle, in seconds [default: 3]

+HOTKEY OPTIONS
+      --key-quit KEY                        quit
+      --key-toggle-cursor KEY               toggle cursor visibility
+      --key-toggle-highlight KEY            toggle highlight visibility
+      --key-toggle-auto-hide-cursor KEY     toggle auto-hiding cursor when not moving --key-toggle-auto-hide-highlight KEY  toggle auto-hiding highlight when not moving

+      Hotkeys are global and can only be used if not set yet by a different process.
+      Keys can be given with modifiers
+        'S' (shift key), 'C' (ctrl key), 'M' (alt/meta key), 'H' (super/"windows" key) delimited by a '-'.
+      Keys themselves are parsed by X, so chars like a...z can be set directly, special keys are named as in /usr/include/X11/keysymdef.h or see, e.g. http://xahlee.info/linux/linux_show_keycode_keysym.html

+      Examples: 'H-Left', 'C-S-a'
 ```